Razyapoo/Indoor-Positioning-System/README.md

-│   └── Relusts of evaluation (Plots, Statistics) # Evaluation results, including plots and statistics │       ├── Plots                                # Plot files for evaluation results │       └── Statistics                           # Statistical analysis of evaluation results └── Recorded Experiments                         # Raw data and recordings from experiments (Not prepared to be opened in GUI)
+│   └── Relusts of evaluation (Plots, Statistics) # Evaluation results, including plots and statistics │       ├── Plots                                # Plot files for evaluation results │       └── Statistics                           # Statistical analysis of evaluation results └── Recorded Experiments                         # Raw data and recordings from experiments (Not prepared to open in GUI)
 ```